 Salmon Marinade Instructions:

-- Add salmon to a glass container or plastic bag and pour marinade sauce overtop.
-Container should be small enough so that salmon can soak up the sauce.
+• Add the salmon fillet to a glass container or plastic bag and pour the marinade sauce overtop.
+The container should be small enough so that the salmon can soak up the marinade.
 Seal the bag/container and let sit in fridge for 1-2 hours before cooking.
 Salmon can also marinade overnight in the fridge.

 Baking Salmon Instructions:

-- Preheat oven to 450°F. Line a baking sheet with parchment paper.
-Place salmon fillet skin side down on the baking sheet.
-Bake for 12-15 minutes or until salmon is easily flaked with a fork.
-(If you have small salmon fillets, just cook for less time).
+• Preheat oven to 375°F. Line a baking sheet with parchment paper.
+Place the salmon fillet skin side down on the baking sheet.
+Cover loosely with foil.
+Bake for 12-20 minutes or until salmon is easily flaked with a fork and no longer dark pink inside.

 Pan Frying Salmon Instructions: